Head of Department: Helen Harris

-The aim of the History Department at Christ’s is to stimulate a curiosity about the lives of people living in the past.
-By learning about those who have shaped our local, national and international communities we hope students will develop a sense of their own identity within the world in which they live.
+The aim of the History department at Christ’s is to stimulate a curiosity about the lives of people living in the past.
+By learning about those who have shaped our local, national and international communities students will develop a sense of their own identity within the world in which they live.
 This helps to place value on their own and other people’s cultures in modern multicultural Britain.
 An understanding of the past helps to bring greater understanding of the present; through which students can form their own opinions about the world in which they live, using the mistakes of the past to guide them.
-We also teach them to investigate these past events and, by so doing, to develop the skills of enquiry, analysis, interpretation and problem solving.
-In order to communicate their ideas, we aim to teach students clear, rational writing.
+We also teach them to investigate these past events and, by so doing, to develop the skills of enquiry, analysis, evaluation, interpretation and problem solving.
+In order to communicate their ideas, students will learn to write clearly and analytically.

 History is an exciting and enjoyable subject to study at Christ’s.
-We have the largest GCSE numbers and large Key Stage 5 numbers to prove it!
-Lesson are varied, many are enquiry based to allow students to explore historical evidence for themselves.
-Other lessons use media or games to help everyone learn about the past.
-Importantly, from Year 7, historical skills are developed for those who want to study History at GCSE, A-level and beyond.
+Lesson are varied; many are enquiry based to allow students to explore historical evidence for themselves.
+Other lessons may use media or games to help all ability levels to learn about the past.
+From Year 7, historical skills are developed for those who want to study History at GCSE, A-level and beyond.

 Key Stage 3

-At Key Stage 3 History students gain both a breadth and depth of knowledge of Britain from pre 1066 to the present day.
-In Year 7 students focus on Historical skills in the first term.
-They then look at life in Britain in the medieval period.
+At Key Stage 3 History students gain both a breadth and depth of knowledge of Britain from pre-1066 to the present day.
+In Year 7 students focus on Historical Skills in the first half term.
+They then look at life in England in the medieval period, starting with the Norman invasion.
 In Year 8 students focus on the Tudors and Stuarts and the British Empire.
 In Year 9 students study the Industrial Revolution and both World Wars.
-Across the three years students learn skills such as source analysis, evaluation and essay writing, which are developed further at Key Stage 4.
+Across the three years students learn skills such as source analysis and evaluation, historical interpretations, and essay writing, all of which are developed further at Key Stage 4

 - What is History?
 A skills based course introducing students to the key skills and terminology needed to study history at secondary school.